newrelic/video-agent-roku/README.md

 # New Relic Roku Agent

 The New Relic Roku Agent tracks the behavior of a Roku App.
 It contains two parts, one to monitor general system level events (essentially networking) and one to monitor video related events (for apps that use a video player).
-The events and attributes captured by the New Relic Roku Agent can be viewed  [here](https://docs.google.com/document/d/1Yaw6iaC-4PWWepKav3-GO9AnEx1hErC4DKKxIafQxs0/edit?usp=sharing).

 Internally, it uses the Insights API to send events using the REST interface.
 It sends two types of events: RokuSystem for system events and RokuVideo for video events.
 After the agent has sent some data you will be able to see it in Insights with a simple NRQL request like: